 Resizing changes the page dimensions in a PDF.
 This is useful for printing or standardizing different page sizes.

 Compression reduces file size while keeping quality.
-It’s especially handy for emailing PDFs or uploading to platforms with size limits.
+It’s especially handy for emailing PDF documents or uploading to platforms with size limits.

-A table of contents helps readers navigate large PDFs.
+A table of contents helps readers navigate large PDF documents.
 With hyperlinks, users can jump to specific sections.

 Tables organize information into rows and columns for better readability.
 This is useful for structured data in reports or forms.